 The final version of the JAL Business Class long-haul seat is the JAL SKY SUITE II, which is only featured on select Boeing 767-300ERs.
 They come in a staggered 1-2-1 setup and feature a 15.4-inch monitor.

-The flight search on BusinessClass.com includes images, videos and seat maps for most airlines and aircraft Search results also include details such as seat pitch, width and recline.
-This way you can see the seat and cabin configuration of the flight in which you are interested, before making your choice.
+The flight search on BusinessClass.com includes images, videos and seat maps for most airlines and aircraft.
+Search results also include details such as seat pitch, width and recline.
+This way, you can see the seat and cabin configuration of the flight in which you are interested before making your choice.

 Japan Airlines offers exceptional cuisine as part of its BEDD menu program and serves traditional Japanese fare as well as international dishes to please every palate.
 While the airline does not provide a pre-departure beverage during boarding, the rest of the inflight service experience is designed to impress.
 It begins with a printed menu explaining all of the options.
 Passengers can choose between a Japanese set menu, which is traditionally heavy on seafood or an international menu with choices including beef or chicken.
-A vegetarian option is sometimes available.

 JAL is known for its chicken curry served with rice.
 This signature dish is available in many of its airport lounges as well as onboard as part of its snack menu.
 Snacks are available à la carte in between the traditional meal times.
 Other options include sandwiches, ramen noodles and rice dishes.